fsmk/CS-VTU-Lab-Manual/VTU/Sem4/MP_Lab/Syllabus.md

 the keyboard terminated by the carriage return and print the string on the display in the next line.
 b) Implement a BCD Up-Down Counter on the Logic Controller Interface.
-3. a) Sort a given set of ‘n’ numbers in ascending order using the Bubble Sort algorithm.
+3. a) Sort a given set of 'n' numbers in ascending order using the Bubble Sort algorithm.
 b) Read the status of two 8-bit inputs (X & Y) from the Logic Controller Interface and display X*Y.